metio/seb/content/posts/home-network-hostnames.md

 - rfc
 ---

 Thanks to [RFC 8375](https://www.rfc-editor.org/rfc/rfc8375.html), we now have a proper domain to use for all our local devices.
-Simply move everything underneath `.home.arpa` in order to join the fun.
+Simply move everything underneath `.home.arpa` to join the fun.
 In case you have `hostnamectl` available on your system run the following command to change the hostname of a device:

 ```console
 # set hostname